Department of Taxation and Finance

 Part-year residents: Enter only the portion of the income tax imposed attributable to income sourced to and taxed by the other taxing authority during your New York State resident period.

-Taxpayers with dual residency status: Compute the amount to enter on line 24 as follows:
+Taxpayers with dual residency status: Calculate the amount to enter on line 24 as follows:

 - Divide the amount from column B, line 22 by the total income on the other state’s return.